Design Boot Camp Online LEVEL 2: Steal Like An Artist

 The focus here is on learning from others, but making it your own.

 You will also come away with a stronger understanding of who you are as an artist and how you stand apart from other artists.
+Everyone will leave class with a comprehensive artist statement that they've written, along with new art, new skills, and a sketchbook full of raw data.

 - Each student will work in their chosen medium and style.